JosephBui21/Data-Science-Portfolio/README.md

 # Yelp Prediction Mini-Project

 Yelp is a crowdsourcing website for users to review certain local businesses.
 Users can describe their overall experience using star ratings or give feedback to a business.
-Using Yelp & my expertise with machine learning, I wanted to predict what a business' star rating would be based on a review a user wrote.
+Using Yelp & my expertise with machine learning, I wanted to predict what a business' star rating would be based on a review a user wrote in my hometown, San Jose.

 # DataHacks 2020 Finalist